jariarkko/arch-model-t/draft-arkko-iab-data-minimisation-principle.md

 deliberate selection of protocol participants or limiting the capabilities or information exposure related to the intermediaries.

-Trammel and Kuehlewind {{RFC8546}} discuss the concept of a "wire image" of a protocol.
+Trammel and Kühlewind {{RFC8546}} discuss the concept of a "wire image" of a protocol.
 This is an abstraction of the information available to an on-path non-participant in a networking protocol.
 It relates to the topic non-participants interpreting information that is available to them in the "wire image" (or associated timing and other indirect information).
-The issues are largely the same even for participants, that may start to use information available to them, regardless of whether it was actually intended to that participant or simply relayed through them.
+The issues are largely the same even for participants, that may start to use information available to them, regardless of whether it was intended to that participant or simply relayed through them.

 # Principles {#principles}